makerdao/community/faqs/emergency-shutdown.md

 ## Where can I find more technical information about Emergency Shutdown?

 Visit our [Documentation Portal](https://docs.makerdao.com/) for all technical documentation of the Maker Protocol.
-Technical documentation of Emergency Shutdown can be [found here.](https://docs.makerdao.com/smart-contract-modules/emergency-shutdown-module)
+Technical documentation of Emergency Shutdown can be found in the [Emergency Shutdown Module](https://docs.makerdao.com/smart-contract-modules/emergency-shutdown-module) section of the Document Portal.